 A personal story, a historic manuscript, a crazy laminating machine and a final outcome.
 We'll discuss about synthetic polymers, sorts of laminations and encapsulation.
 All these ingredients are seasoned with PFTE, TFA, HFIP, PE, DMSO, PET... cling, dong and BOOM!...
 An explosive -but most irresistible- cocktail.

+Or how to remove pressure sensitive tapes, without removing them.
 We have spoken about bibliopaths, about misuses and how to eradicate its effects...
 But, what happens when the artefact itself causes its own degradation?

 Terrorists do not always carry explosives or mallets, nor they come from overseas, it may even be people in charge of collections.
 We ought to deal with them to safeguard "smart books": books intelligently made, such that no material interfere with each other, on the contrary, they create formidable synergies.
 Each one has its peculiarities, its beauty and its function.
 They represent a compendium of technology, art, society and culture at the time and place in which they were created.

 Are we supposed to fear bibliopaths?
 Or maybe we should give them an award?
 Who are they?
 Atention!
 Because they can be among us, or we might even be one of them?!
 I invite you to read the Case of the Lacquer Binding to know more about them